 #2 Be relevant

-Secondly, you should provide feedback in a timely manner, so that your comments would be relevant and your employees could make an improvement to their performance.
+Secondly, you should provide feedback to your employees in a timely manner, so that your comments would be relevant and your employees could make an improvement to their performance.
 The sooner you communicate some of the challenges and problems, the sooner they will look into it.

 "How much do you value me as an employee if out of the 2,080 hours I work, and—Lord knows it's more than that—you only give me one review?
 It's just not enough."